EccentricSavage/Gym-Tracker-App/README.md

 Download `Gym_Tracker.apk` and run it on your android device.

 Alternatively, download the `Gym_Tracker_App` folder and import it into your IDE of choice.

+## Additional Information
+This app utilises a SQLite database to locally store data in tables.
+Any day can be selected to add your workout for that day.
+Any previously added workout data will be retained in the database for later review.